junxit/us-congress-bills-119/metadata.md

 - 2025-02-24 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committee on Armed Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2025-02-24 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committee on Armed Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2025-02-24 — Referred to the Subcommittee on Aviation.
+- 2025-03-03 — Considered under suspension of the rules. (consideration: CR H935-937)
+- 2025-03-03 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+153.
+- 2025-03-03 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-03-03 — Mr. Mann moved to suspend the rules and agree to the resolution.
+- 2025-03-03 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H935)
+- 2025-03-03 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H935)